 His debut novel, The Odd Sea, won the Hackney Literary Award for a first novel and was a finalist for the Barnes & Noble Discover Prize.
 It was cited as one of the best first novels of the year by Library Journal and Booklist.
 His follow-up, The Lost Legends of New Jersey, was a national bestseller and a New York Times Notable Book.

-Formerly a news reporter, columnist, and nature writer, he is a professor in the Department of Writing, Literature, and Publishing at Emerson College.
-He lives in western Massachusetts with his wife and daughters.
+Formerly a news reporter, columnist, and nature writer, he teaches creative writing at Emerson College.
+He lives in western Massachusetts with his wife and children.